momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

   intensity, you can think of intensity as how different or similar a color is from grey.
 - ordinal data: Data that has an order to it.

+## Unit 1: Basic Cartographic Elements
+### Unit Objectives
+1. Identify basic cartographic elements of a map.
+2. Identify symbolization considerations for symbolizing quantitative data.

+#### Lesson 1: Identifying Basic Cartographic Elements of a Map

+Before we start making our map, it's important to understand basic cartographic elements of a map.
+Most maps have these common cartographic elements:

+  - data frame: In QGIS, this is called a **Map**.
+It is the space in which your layers are located.
+  - title: It's important to have a title for your map.
+It sets the context of which your map was made.
+This is especially important if you are creating a series of maps.
+  - north arrow: The north arrow is added for orientation purposes.
+While most maps are orientated north, there are exceptions to this.
+  - legend: This is a reference to the layers and indicates what each layer is along with the representation of any color schemes that are applied to the layer.
+  - Citation: It is very important to include your information along with citing the sources of your data.
+You want to include your information for various reasons.
+Examples are knowing who to contact when there are questions about the map and giving credit where credit is due if the map is used in another person's presentation or report.
+You must also give proper attribution to the data sources that you used by citing them.

+Make sure to include all of these elements in your map.

+#### Lesson 2: Identify Symbolization Considerations for Symbolizing Quantitative Data

+In addition to including the necessary cartographic elements, it is also important to identify the appropriate color schemes for symbolizing your chloropleth map.

+## Unit 2: Symbolizing Layers
+### Unit Objectives
+1. Selecting an appropriate color scheme for polygon data.
+2. Producing a symbology by size for points data.

 #### Lesson 1: Selecting an Appropriate Color Scheme for Polygon Data